What are Transaction-based Indices?

 Transactions-based indices can be categorized into two: statistical and ad hoc.
 The statistical type can be further divided into two: the repeat sales regression and the hedonic regression.
 The ad hoc category includes the median and average prices.

 The statistical type is known for optimizing with regard to econometric principles, which minimize the error level close to zero.
 The statistical methods can regulate the differences in property values and between durations.
-The ad hoc methods cannot optimize according to econometric principles and cannot control the difference between property values nor the difference between periods.
+The ad hoc methods cannot optimize according to econometric principles and cannot control the difference between property values or periods.

 However, all the methods above can be either value-weighted or equal-weighted in the construction of indices.
 The equal-weighted averages are the most superior due to their ability to maneuver according to statistical principles.